 Proof of ability

 2. Subject to the specific exception noted in (3) immediately below, all applicants who are nationals of a country other than those on List A must provide a compliant IELTS or TOEFL language test certificate at the time of application for the LLM programme.
-The deadline for applying for the 2019-20 programme is 5 December 2018 at 12:00pm (midday) UK time.
+The deadline for applying for the 2023-24 programme is 1 December 2022.
 Applications will not be considered without this documentation.

 3. Applicants who are not nationals of a country on List A but who have (or expect to have) successfully completed a three-year full-time university degree in English within the last two years at a university located in a country on list A must provide proof of that programme of study, and are not required to sit a language test in order for their application to be considered.
 However, an offer of a place on the Cambridge LLM programme may be made conditional on the applicant providing some prescribed proof of language ability before the offer can be accepted.